Dereden399/shared-shopping-list-wsd/README.md

 ## Website

-The website have been deployed to Fly.io, you can find it here:
+The website has been deployed to Fly.io, you can find it here: https://shared-shopping-lists-best.fly.dev